-Here are some average last and first frost dates for selected cities in the Northeast and eastern Ontario.
+Here are some average last and first frost dates for selected cities in the Upper Midwest and southwestern Ontario.
 Use it as a basis to plan your seed starting and planting.
 Your state university extension service's website is a good place to get more accurate information for your specific area.
 They usually have frost dates listed with information on vegetable planting.